 Law Librarians from the Southern California Association of Law Libraries (SCALL) have created an introductory guide to legal research, Locating the Law, now in its 5th edition, which includes chapters on California and Federal legal materials.
 The guide is in pdf format; you will need Adobe Reader to view it.
 See:

-Several of the Heafey Library Research Guides will also be helpgul when you are in the beginning stages of a cite-checking assignment.
-Access the list of all Research Guides from the Heafey Law Library home page and see, e.g.:
+Several of the Mabie Library Research Guides will also be helpgul when you are in the beginning stages of a cite-checking assignment.
+Access the list of all Research Guides from the Mabie Law Library home page and see, e.g.:

-There are many other Heafey Research Guides, on particular jurisdictions and topics (California, Capital Punishment, Securities Law, etc.)
+There are many other Mabie Research Guides, on particular jurisdictions and topics (California, Capital Punishment, Securities Law, etc.)